cacodcar/cacodcar.github.io/_posts/2020-9-3-Picard_Iteration.md

 With this expression, we can inject an initial guess and iterativley solve

 $$\phi_0(x) = y_0$$

 $$\phi_{i+1}(x) = y_0 + \int_{x_0}^{x}{f(x,\phi_i(x))dx}$$

 $$\lim_{i\to\infty}{\phi_i(x)} = y(x)$$

 # Example - Simple First-order decay
 The equation this example is the following
 $$y'(x) = -y(x), y(0) = 1$$

-The followin recurance relation can be made
+The following recurance relation can be made
 $$\phi_0(x) = y_0$$

 $$\phi_{i+1}(x) = y_0 -\int_{x_0}^{x}{\phi_i(x)}$$

 at eatch iteration we slowly build a more accurate solution